EliaTolin/remote_caching/README.md

 Contributions, issues and feature requests are welcome!
 Feel free to check [issues page](https://github.com/eliatolin/remote_caching/issues) or submit a pull request.

-1. Fork the repo
-2. Create your feature branch (`git checkout -b feature/my-feature`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature/my-feature`)
-5. Create a new Pull Request

 ---

 _Made with ❤️ by [Eliatolin](https://github.com/eliatolin)_